-Libby Purves is the presenter of BBC Radio 4's Midweek a programme of lively and diverse conversation; she is a Times columnist, drama critic, broadcaster, author and speaker.
+Libby Purves presented BBC Radio 4's Midweek, a programme of lively and diverse conversation, for 33 years; she is a Times columnist, drama critic, broadcaster, author and speaker.

 Libby makes an entertaining and informative speaker, and she can often be found hosting events and award ceremonies or acting as a judge.